ywcui1990/numenta-apps/grok/tests/py/unit/app/adapters/README.md

-Unit tests for Grok Adapters.
+Unit tests for HTM-IT Adapters.